 In the current climate, where Washington and Colorado recently legalized recreational marijuana, there is a clamor to see which state will be next.
 Many have their sights set on freeing up pot, but advocates and supporting lawmakers alike are cautious as such legislation won’t be popular with everyone.
 Still, Pennsylvania State Senator Daylin Leach (D-17) has taken an assertive step forward, introducing a bill that would make his state next in line.

-The “Regulate Marijuana Act” (SB 528) would legalize, regulate, and tax marijuana similarly to alcohol.
+The “Regulate Marijuana Act” (SB 528) would legalize, regulate, and tax marijuana similarly to alcohol. what is a bubbler pipe?
 It would give people 21 and older the ability to grow, produce, and possess marijuana for personal use.
 It would also grant the Pennsylvania Liquor Control Board (PLCB) the power to regulate pot, taxing it and determining the rules for marijuana sale, growth, and possession.

 Legalization wouldn’t just be a positive move for marijuana smokers, but for the entire state, providing revenue and reducing the burden on the criminal justice system.